cognitedata/neat/docs/gettingstarted/why-neat.md

 There was no easy way to make data models and knowledge graphs, so we build NEAT.

+NEAT is great for:

+- Onboarding of domain experts to the semantic data modeling and knowledge graphs
+- Semantic data model development and deployment to Cognite Data Fusion
+- Conversion of (meta)data to knowledge graphs
+- Simplification of large and complex domain data models and knowledge graphs
+- Enrichment of knowledge graphs with additional information
+- Ingestion of knowledge graphs to CDF
+- Staging and playground area for data models and knowledge graphs

+NEAT is not meant as:

+- Long-term solution for storage of data models and knowledge graphs
+- Reasoning over semantic data models and knowledge graphs

 ![NEAT High Level](../artifacts/figs/features.png)

 ## Domain Expert Centric